Siganus stellatus: Subspecies

-However, these subspecies are sympatric over the Indian Ocean and other authorities consider that laqueus is a valid species.
-If accepted Siganus laqueus was first formally described in 1934 by the South African zoologist, fisheries scientist and oceanographer Cecil von Bonde with its type locality given as the west coast of Zanzibar.
-The specific name laqueus means “trap” or “snare”, in Swahili this fish is called chafi uzia which means “fish trap” as it is often caught using fish traps.
+Other authorities consider S. s. laqueus to be a separate species; if accepted, its name would be Siganus laqueus.
+This fish was first formally described in 1934 by the South African zoologist, fisheries scientist and oceanographer Cecil von Bonde with its type locality given as the west coast of Zanzibar.
+The specific name laqueus means "trap" or "snare", and this reference can also be found the name of this fish in Swahili: chafi uzia, which means "fish trap".
+The name is derived from the fact that it is often caught using fish traps.

 Description

-Siganus stellatus has a deep and laterally compressed body which has a depth which fits 2 to 2.3 times into its standard length.
+Siganus stellatus has a deep and laterally compressed body whose depth is 2 to 2.3 times of its standard length.
 The dorsal profile of the head is almost a straight line and has an angle of around 45° between the forehead and the snout while the ventral profile of the head has a slight indentation under the chin.
-In juveniles the front nostril has a long triangular flap but this is reduced to a low rim in adults.
+In juveniles, the front nostril has a long triangular flap, but this is reduced to a low rim in adults.
 There is a recumbent spine to the front of the dorsal fin.
 Like all rabbitfishes, the dorsal fin has 13 spines and 10 soft rays while the anal fin has 7 spines and 9 soft rays.
 The fin spines hold venom glands.
 The caudal fin is emarginate but slowly becomes deeply forked as the fish grows.
 This species attains a maximum total length of 40 cm, although 35 cm is more typical.
-The body is covered in small closely set dark brown to black spots separated by a white background creating a "honeycomb pattern", there are black spots on the fins while the caudal fin and the rear edges of dorsal and anal fins have a whitish margin, They frequently show a light, whitish to yellowish saddle mark on the caudal peduncle.
-In the subspecies S. s. laqueus the background colour of the body is greyish green with the head and the body covered with dark brown spots.
+The body is covered in small and closely set dark brown to black spots on a white background, creating a honeycomb pattern.
+There are black spots on the fins while the caudal fin and the rear edges of dorsal and anal fins have a whitish margin.
+They frequently show a light, whitish to yellowish saddle mark on the caudal peduncle.
+In the subspecies S. s. laqueus, the background colour of the body is greyish green with the head and the body covered with dark brown spots.